Software-Design/1Password-SSH-Key-Importer/README.md

 ```

 ## How it works
-1. If not provided via the `--user=` command line argument the script will prompt for an SSH username that will be needed in step 4
-2. The script will load every SSH-Key from 1Password that satisfies the following conditions:
+1. The script will load every SSH-Key from 1Password that satisfies the following conditions:
    - They lie in your "Personal" vault
-   - They have a URL field labelled "URL" that contains the URL that is used to log in via SSH
    - They are tagged with either "SSH-Key" or "SSH-Keys"
-3. The public keys of these items are exported to `~/.ssh/1password/<short_title>.pub`, where the `short_title` is generated from the item's lower-case title by removing the word "ssh(-key)" and any non-letter character.
+2. The public keys of these items are exported to `~/.ssh/1password/<short_title>.pub`, where the `short_title` is generated from the item's lower-case title by removing the word "ssh(-key)" and any non-letter character.
-   An SSH-Key with the title "SSH-Key MyServer" will be exported to "~/.ssh/1password/myserver.pub"
+   An SSH-Key with the title "SSH-Key MyServer" will for example be exported to "~/.ssh/1password/myserver.pub"
+3. The script will look for fields labelled "User", "URL" and "Labels" in the SSH Keys.
+If not present, they will be prompted via command line.
 4. An SSH config file is written to `~/.ssh/1password/config` that contains a host entry for every exported SSH-Key
    These entries look like the following
    ```
-   Host <short_title>
+   Host <labels>
      HostName <URL>
      IdentityFile ~/.ssh/1password/<short_title>.pub
      IdentitiesOnly yes